OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/steering-slides.md

 - Results of the vote for adding Gent in the consortium
     - Pre-financing month 1= 2 134 754,45 Euros
     - Funds spent month 9= 441 756,08 Euros (without USTAN, Logilab, UOXF + some personnel costs)
-     - Percentage of money spent at 9 months: 20,69%
+     - Percentage of money spent at 9 months: 20,69 per cent

 ---